Windows 10 feature updates policy in Intune

 Manage Windows 10 feature updates policy

-In the admin center, go to Devices > Windows > Windows 10 Feature updates and select the policy that you want to manage.
-The policy opens to its Overview pane.
+In the admin center, go to Devices > Windows > Windows 10 Feature updates to view your profiles.

 - Select Delete to delete the policy from Intune and remove it from devices.